Hounfor/The-Big-Deal-Add-On/README.md

 – The CAC-C version also got a fix from the CAC-C itself for one of the star systems, which led to starmap failures during timeline changes.

+– Updated SLRoyal Xotl table since new LAMs were added to CAC-C.

 – Among the parts of LosTech 'Mechs that you can find in stores or FP crates, you may now find PXH-1B parts.